 Abrenio Law’s main office is located in the heart of Fairfax City, right across from the Fairfax County Courthouse.
 However, we travel all over Northern Virginia to serve our car accident clients.
 These counties include:

 - Prince William

-To be clear, Abrenio Law has served clients across the state.
+Abrenio Law serves clients across the state.
 Indeed, James Abrenio grew up in Southwest Virginia (Grundy).
-He lived in Richmond for high school (where his parents reside) and went to College in Charlottesville (UVA) and regularly travels back for both cases and fun.
+He lived in Richmond during high school (where his parents reside) and went to College in Charlottesville (UVA) and regularly travels back for both cases and fun.
 Abrenio Law has handled cases In Williamsburg and New Port News.

 If you’ve read this far, you have just been bombarded with information.
 We hoped it answered some of your most glaring questions.
 Now it’s time to take the next step and reach out to an attorney.
 At Abrenio Law, we provide Free Consultations for Virginia Car accident cases.
 You can reach us at Ph.
 703-570-4180.
 You can also learn more about Owner James Abrenio here.

-Other Useful Virginia Car Accident Blog Posts.
-(We will be regularly adding to this list.)
+Other Useful Virginia Car Accident Blog Posts & Videos.

-- In Virginia, you need to preserve your car accident evidence.
+- What evidence are you required to preserve in your Virginia car accident case?

 - Should you settle your case right after your car accident?